timChase98/388Example/README.md

 ![silkFix](/readmeImg/silkFix.png)

-Additioanly it can be usefull to have the help of the interactive router.
+Additionally it can be useful to have the help of the interactive router.
 This is entirely up to personal preference, my preferred settings are shown below.
 This dialog is accessible via the Route -> Interactive Router Settings menu.

 ![routerSettings](/readmeImg/routeSettings.png)